KawaiiHen/MedVQA/README.md

 text_processor.tokenizer.add_tokens(list(unknown_tokens))
 ```

-4. Training the model on the PathVQA dataset.
+*4. Training the model on the PathVQA dataset.*
 The model's text embeddings and output layers are extended to handle the newly added tokens
 ```python
 # Extend the embedding and linear layers